commitsto/commits.to/README.md

 (Dreev recommends React for having numbers like that always updated in real time.)

-## Automatically Creating Calendar Entries
+## Calendar Integration

 It's pretty critical that the promises end up on your calendar.
-That could be done semi-manually by creating links like described here:
+Initially we'll do this semi-manually by creating links like described here:
 <https://stackoverflow.com/questions/10488831/link-to-add-to-google-calendar>
 No Calendar API needed that way -- just construct the link and if the user is logged in to Google it will create the calendar entry when they click it.